sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Then they also turned and left, leaving you with Rouxls Kaard.
 What a name.
 What a stupid, stupid name.
 Now that the others were gone, you were unchained, and the cell door was still wide open, he watched you with some apprehension, as if you were going to show your true colors now that the Lightners were gone.
 You cocked your head to the side, raising an eyebrow.
 "I suppose you're going to lock me back up now, huh?"

 He hesitated before answering.
 "I... don't knoweth."
 Though he stood in place, hands clasped behind back like some sort of butler, he seemed... conflicted.
-"It would indeedst appear thou are not the jester in SOULeth.
+"It would indeedst appear thou art not the jester in SOULeth.
 However, I still feelst thou magic courseth through thy body."

 Either Rouxls was being kind in ignoring your winces at his speech, or this happened all the time with him.